Expense Sorted

 Create a Bank Import sheet for CSV uploads:

-1. Download CSV from your bank
+1. Download CSV from your bank and automatically import it

 2. Import to the Bank Import sheet